rudri182/Real-Estate-QnA-System-Using-RAG-and-LLama-Index/readme.md

     `python3 -m venv env_name`

-- Activate the virtual environment and then run the below command to install the dependencies
+- Activate the virtual environment and then run the below command to install the dependencies:

     `pip install -r requirements.txt`